 Don’t be afraid of mixing generations when building teams

-Of course having the right skill sets in the right teams will take priority over anything else, but should you find yourself unsure about how to split teams, striking a balanced mix of age groups is something that could be beneficial.
+Of course, having the right skill sets in the right teams will take priority over anything else, but should you find yourself unsure about how to split teams, striking a balanced mix of age groups is something that could be beneficial.

 Different ages bring different experience, expertise and viewpoints.
-Broadly speaking, where millennials in the workplace may suffer from a weakness, others may have this as a strength, and visa versa.
+Broadly speaking, where millennials in the workplace may suffer from a weakness, others may have this as a strength, and vice versa.
 Seeing mixed-generation groups as an opportunity for growth as opposed to conflict is an important mindset to adopt.